| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 Numeric.
 Gamma is the dispersal parameter used in the negative exponential to estimate a species' dispersal gradient.
 Any gamma values should be positive.
 Smaller gamma values indicate a higher likelihood of dispersal between nodes. |

 Refer to Esker et al (2007) for a discussion on the characteristics of each dispersal gradient or kernel model (i.e., inverse power law and negative exponential).
-The resulting object produced by load_parameters()
+The resulting object produced by load_parameters() provides the following values used when running the analysis

-is a dispersal parameter for calculating the inverse power law model.
+-beta is a dispersal parameter for calculating the inverse power law model.

-is a dispersal parameter for calculating the negative exponential model.
+-gamma is a dispersal parameter for calculating the negative exponential model.

-Each network metric is applied to the adjacency matrix produced in the intermediate step.
+-metrics Each network metric is applied to the adjacency matrix produced in the intermediate step.

-The link weights that is used in the network analysis.
+-weights The link weights that is used in the network analysis.

-, it's the maximum length to consider when calculating centrality.
+As defined in igraph::betweenness(), cutoff refers to the maximum length to consider when calculating centrality.

 If zero or negative, then there is no such limit.